ravomaniry/car-accessories-1/README.md

 ### Reverse Gear Not Detected

-- Verify switch connection between D3 and GND
+- Verify voltage divider circuit:
+  - 4.7kΩ resistor from D3 to +5V
+  - 1kΩ resistor in series with switch
+  - Switch connects to GND when reverse engaged
 - Check that switch is normally open (closed when reverse engaged)
+- Measure voltage at D3: should be ~5V when not in reverse, ~0.8V when in reverse
 - Monitor Serial output for gear state changes

-### Button Not Working
+### Capacitive Touch Button Not Working

-- Check button connection between D5 and GND
+- Verify 3-pin connections:
+  - VCC pin to Arduino +5V
+  - GND pin to Arduino GND
+  - I/O pin to Arduino D5
-- Verify button is normally open (closed when pressed)
+- Check that capacitive button is powered (VCC connected)
+- Test touch sensitivity - some buttons require direct finger contact
-- Check debounce timing in Serial output
+- Monitor Serial output for touch detection
+- Ensure button is not damaged or defective

 ### Camera Stays On